 First, you will need to figure out where your car is.
 If you were around when the company towed your vehicle away, you might have been able to ask where you could find it.
 But if you walk out of your home or office to a missing car, you’ll have some work to do to see exactly where it ended up.

 Next, you must pay to get your vehicle off the impound lot and back in your possession.
 Once you’ve done this, you may still have to contend with law enforcement or your local department of motor vehicles for the right to drive your car.
 But this depends on the nature of your moving violation.

 Once you have your car back and are legally allowed to drive it, you’ll need to figure out what will happen with your auto insurance policy.
 Some companies may not increase rates after your car ends up on an impound lot, but many companies will.
 Speak with your insurance provider and learn what to expect to make an informed decision about insurance.

 Secured with SHA-256 Encryption

-Why would a car be impounded?
+Why was my car impounded?

 - You committed vehicular manslaughter